-From one organic dairyman’s perspective, it all begins with the health of the soil.
-As Jon Bansen explains in this short video, by relying upon the manure from his cows, along with some additional inputs, he is able to keep his soil healthy, and by doing so, produce nutritious grass that his jersey cows depend upon much of the year for their food.
-For Bansen, healthy soil ultimately translates into tastier, and more nutritious milk.
+To Jon Bansen, a third-generation organic dairyman, healthy soil translates into healthy dairy cows, and ultimately tastier, and more nutritious milk.
+As Bansen explains in this short video, by relying upon the manure from his cows, along with some additional inputs, he is able to keep his soil healthy, and by doing so, produce nutritious grass that his jersey cows depend upon much of the year for their food.

 Scientists are learning more about the critical role of important nutrients in foods toward possibly delaying (or even preventing) the later onset of certain chronic diseases, including: cardiovascular disease, diabetes, obesity, Alzheimer’s disease, Parkinson’s disease, high blood pressure— all chronic illnesses commonly associated with Western cultures.